 Prior band Projects: Bobby Hawkins and the Blues Train Band, Jambone, Nasty Habits Band, Mister Scary, Roadwork, Barrel House Blues Band, The Blue Czar Band and doing his own thing with some solo acoustic shows.

 Greg Eggert: Trumpet, Flugel Horn, Cornet and vocals

 Greg started playing the trumpet at the age of 11.
 Like most young musicians, he advanced in the high school band, taking private lessons regularly.
 His freshmen year, he had the opportunity to march with the Royal Crusaders Junior Drum and Bugle Corps from Finleyville, PA.
-For a horn player, the drum corp is the ultimate challenge and learning experience.
 During his five years with the corps, he had the opportunity for excellent instruction from many different music educators around the country.
 They traveled across the country every summer from June through August, having the best finish of 9th place at the international finals during his tenure with the corps.
-Drum corps is where he really learned to play, developed his "chops" and learned to work as a team towards a common goal.
+Drum corps is where he really learned to play and where he developed his "chops".

 After high school (1978 graduate), Greg attended Duquesne University as a music education major.
 He studied trumpet under Eddie Schiener, Matty Schiener and Patsy Oliver, three of the best brass instructors ever!
 During his years in college, he taught private lessons to beginners and intermediate players and began playing (and getting paid!) in his first band.